Skip to content

 • Does a string in a result element contain the word "urgent"?

-To configure a "part," you need to specify the following parameters:
+When you configure a single condition check, you need to specify the following parameters:

-1. Property: This is the value that will be evaluated.
+1. Value to Check: This is the value that will be evaluated.
 You use the Expression Editor to select this value.
 It can be any value obtained through the Expression Editor.

-2. Property Type: This indicates the data type of the value selected in the Property field.
-The options available for the Operator parameter depend on the data type.
-For instance, if the data type is STRING, operators like STARTS WITH, CONTAINS, and ENDS WITH will be available.
-If the data type is INT, the operators will include GREATER THAN, LESS THAN, etc.
+2. Value Data Type: This indicates the data type of the value selected in the Value to Check field.
+The operations available depend on the data type.
+For instance, if the data type is STRING, operations like STARTS WITH, CONTAINS, and ENDS WITH will be available.
+If the data type is INT, the operations will include GREATER THAN, LESS THAN, etc.

-3. Operator: This is the function to be performed against the value specified in the Property parameter.
-Most operators require an additional value.
+3. Operation: This is the function to be performed against the value specified in the Value to Check parameter.
+Most operations require an additional value.

 Consider the examples below: